-Table 8-12 Basic Visual Troubleshooting Step Possible Cause If 1 Is the Material Temperature Display at or above 275°F? • Yes, go to Step 2.
+Table 6-12 Basic Visual Step Possible Cause lf 1 Is the Material Temperature Display at or above 275°F?
+Yes, go to Step 2.
 No, continue to allow the machine to heat.
 (Make sure the Material dial and the Hot Oil dial are set at operating temperatures.)
-2 Is the red "Mixer" light "ON"? • Yes, go to Step 3.
-No, go to Table 8-13 Mixer Electrical Troubleshooting 3 Is the loading door closed?
-Yes, go to Step 4.
-No, shut the loading door.
-4 Is the "Mixer" toggle switch in the "Forward" • Yes, go to Step 5. position?
-No, move the toggle switch to the forward position.
+2 Is the red "Mixer" light "ON"?
+Yes, go to Step 3.No, go to Table 8-13 Mixer Electrical Troubleshooting 3 Is the loading door closed?
+Yes, go to Step 4.No, shut the loading door.
+4 Is the "Mixer" toggle switch in the "Forward" position?
+Yes, go to Step 5.No, move the toggle switch to the forward position.
 5 Move the "Mixer" toggle switch to the "Reverse" position.
-Yes, allow mixer to reverse for 15 seconds and then move the "Mixer" toggle switch to the "Ferward" position.
-Co to Stop 6.
-Is the agitator moving? the "Forward" position.
+Is the agitator moving?
+Yes, allow mixer to reverse for 15 seconds and then move the "Mixer" toggle switch to the "Forward" position.
 Go to Step 6.
 No, go to Table 8-13 Mixer Electrical Troubleshooting 6 Open the Material loading door.
 Are there several un-melted blocks in the tank?
 Yes, this may cause the agitator to jam.
 Use the mixer toggle switch to move the agitator forward and backward until the material melts enough to allow forward movement without jamming.
 Crafco, Inc. recommends you add one to two blocks every three to four minutes during dispensing of product.
 No, go to Table 8-13 Mixer Electrical Troubleshooting 7 Is the hydraulic fluid level near the center of the sight gauge?
 Check at ambient temperature.
 See Fig. 5-1 Hydraulic Fluid Level and Temp.
 Gauge Yes, go to Table 8-13 Mixer Electrical Troubleshooting No, fill oil to the center of the sight gauge.